qdrant/landing_page/qdrant-landing/content/blog/building-a-high-performance-entity-matching-solution-with-qdrant-rishabh-bhardwaj-vector-space-talks-005.md

 Data inconsistency, duplication, and real-time processing challenges?
 Rishabh Bhardwaj, Data Engineer at HRS Group has the solution!

-In this episode, Rishabh Bhardwaj dives into the nitty-gritty of creating a high-performance hotel matching solution with Qdrant, covering everything from data inconsistency challenges to the speed and accuracy enhancements achieved through the HNSW algorithm.
+In this episode, Rishabh dives into the nitty-gritty of creating a high-performance hotel matching solution with Qdrant, covering everything from data inconsistency challenges to the speed and accuracy enhancements achieved through the HNSW algorithm.

 5 Keys to Learning from the Episode:

 1. Discover the importance of data consistency and the challenges it poses when dealing with multiple sources and languages.
-2. Learn how Quadrant, an open-source vector database, outperformed other solutions and provided an efficient solution for high-speed matching.
+2. Learn how Qdrant, an open-source vector database, outperformed other solutions and provided an efficient solution for high-speed matching.
-3. Explore the unique modification of the HNSW algorithm in Quadrant and how it optimized the performance of the solution.
+3. Explore the unique modification of the HNSW algorithm in Qdrant and how it optimized the performance of the solution.
 4. Dive into the crucial role of geofiltering and how it ensures accurate matching based on hotel locations.
 5. Gain insights into the considerations surrounding GDPR compliance and the secure handling of hotel data.